Discuss Marble sealant advice required in the UK Tiling Forum area at TilersForums.com.

 ???

 One shower has travertine tiles that were very absorbant, possibly fitted 5 years ago.
 The client asked me to seal them and resilicone the tray.
 I used the crap wb stuff.
-The silicone is starting to blacken on the tile reverse side.
+The Silicon is starting to blacken on the tile reverse side.
 There are no leaks.
 The water ingress is from the face of the tile when showering.

 The second shower is marble.
 It too has no leaks.
 The lower 2 rows of tiles darken when showering.